 Scooby-Doo is a part of childhood just as much as it was for you or your kids.
 You’d be hard-pressed to find someone out there who doesn’t know the brown hair dog who lives to eat and solve* mysteries.
 I put the asterisk there because Scoob may always catch the bad guy; however, it is always by accident and in some clumsy way that is pure entertainment.

-Scoob! went on my watchlist for one reason, my favourite actor Mark Wahlberg was the voice of The Blue Falcon.
+Scoob! went on my watchlist for one reason, my favourite actor Mark Wahlberg was The Blue Falcon’s voice.
 My first impression was that the gang of Shaggy (William Forte), Fred (Zac Efron), Daphne (Amanda Seyfried), and Velma (Gina Rodriguez) were gonna team up with the Falcon to save the day.
 Amazingly, it actually didn’t go down as I had imagined, it was even better!

 The best part of Scoob! had to be how modern it was.
 There wasn’t a topic untouched as the gang relayed joke after joke about life in 2020.
 Whether it mocking social media, Simon Cowell and his many Idol shows, or what it is like to be a hero and solve crimes through search engines, kids and adults can sit back and appreciate all the effort put into making this film feel fresh.

-I know just a few days ago I was bragging about how phenomenal Soul was and how it was a must see.
+I knew just a few days ago I was bragging about how phenomenal Soul was and how it was a must see.
 Surprisingly, Scoob! is right up there too.
-Whether you love them or hate them, there is going to be something here for everyone to enjoy.
+Whether you love them or hate them, there will be something here for everyone to enjoy.
 I probably could never recommend Scoob! enough because some of you won’t believe me.
 Just do yourself a favour and watch this highly entertaining movie and reminisce about your childhood with Scooby and the gang.
 9/10